-Receiver Alonzo Moore was a regular part of the Huskers’ receiving rotation throughout the 2014 season and is hopeful of having a bigger impact in 2015.
-The 6-2, 195-pound Moore has excellent speed and elusiveness, making him a threat in the return game as well as the passing game.
+Receiver Alonzo Moore was a regular part of the Huskers’ receiving rotation throughout the 2014 season.
+He hopes to have an even bigger impact in 2015.
+The 6-2, 195-pound Moore has good size to go along with excellent speed and elusiveness, making him a threat in the return game as well as the passing game.

 Moore played in 11 games and made seven starts in 2014, but battled nagging injuries late in the season that limited his impact.
 Moore’s 10 receptions ranked fifth on the team, and the Louisiana native was also a regular in the kickoff return game.

-2014 (Sophomore) Moore played in the first 11 games of the season, before missing the finale at Iowa and the Holiday Bowl because of injury.
+2014 (Sophomore) Moore played in the first 11 games, before missing the finale at Iowa and the Holiday Bowl because of injury.
 Moore started seven of the first eight games and had 10 receptions for 136 yards.
 He also had three kickoff returns for 53 yards.

 Moore caught three passes for 26 yards against Miami and had two receptions against Rutgers.
 He had a season-long 43-yard reception at Michigan State, keeping the Huskers’ comeback hopes alive late in the fourth quarter.

-Personal Alonzo is the son of Janice Moore and was born on Nov.
+Personal The son of Janice Moore, Alonzo was born on Nov.
 10, 1992.
-He is a criminology and criminal justice major and was named to the Nebraska Scholar-Athlete Honor Roll in the fall of 2012.
+He is a sociology major and was named to the Nebraska Scholar-Athlete Honor Roll in the fall of 2012.
 Moore has volunteered his time with Uplifting Athletes.